g3w-suite/g3w-suite-documentation/g3wsuite_client.md

  * **Download GeoPackage:** to download the layer as a GeoPackage; function activatable from the administration panel
  * **Download CSV:** to download the layer as a CSV; function activatable from the administration panel
  * **Download XLS:** to download the layer as a XLS; function activatable from the administration panel
- * **WMS URL:** URL of the WMS service relative to the project or URL of the external WMS
+ * **WMS/WFS URL:** URL of the WMS/WFS service relative to the project or URL of the external WMS

 ![](images/manual/g3wclient_layer_function.png)